 Why drive for Uber?

 This is where the idea behind driving for Uber can be a great decision for some.
-Rarely is one making a full-time living from Uber, but we have met a few that do make full-time income from driving for Uber and a few other side hustles using their car.
-However, 80% of the drivers for Uber do it whenever they want to make a little money on the side.
+80% of the drivers for Uber do it whenever they want to make a little money on the side.
 This sounds like a brilliant side job for the 2% rule as you can gradually drive a bit more each month to where it is not an overwhelming side job, but one that brings in a steady increase.
 It is a smart thing to earn on the side with your car.
-If you don’t have a vehicle, then you could always try the car rental option and just make around $13 per hour instead.
+It is a smart thing to earn on the side with your car.

 So why would YOU want to drive for Uber?

 - To pay for your car – One of our readers told us her story of how she bought a new car and wanted to pay it off fast and own it out right.
-She became an Uber driver just to pay for her car.
+She became an Uber driver-partner just to pay it off fast and own it outright.
 She was able to pay off her car entirely in just over a year with driving for Uber after her regular day job.
 A MUCH better option than the 6-year loan and the interest, she owned her brand new car in just a year!
 In her circumstance she found a smart solution to pay off her car loan.

 - To get out of a financial rut – We mentioned how we delivered newspapers and donated plasma to get out of a rut, well this is a far more profitable and less painful way to do so.
-Uber would be the company to do this with because they have an immediate pay option, which means you don’t have to wait for the “payday” to get paid, the helping you much sooner than more traditional job options.
+Uber would be the company to do this with because they have an immediate pay option, which means you don’t have to wait for the “payday” to get paid.

 Pros of Driving for Uber